-I found the best way to experience and understand Ayutthaya is to book the local tour.
-My local guide was fluent in English with historical background, friendly and shared a lot of information which I would not have known if I was there myself.
+I found the best way to experience and understand Ayutthaya is to book a local tour.
+My local guide was fluent in English with historical background, friendly and shared a lot of information that I would not have known if I was there myself.
 The tour is reasonably priced and includes pickup, a bottle of water, and drop off too.

 Highlight and must-dos in the Northen Thailand

 From Bangkok, you can book the internal flight to Pai via Air Asia.
 It is much comfortable but you can also get to Pai on a jam-packed minibus or a train.
 Ask your hostel/hotel for the current price.